 Let’s assume you have two computers at home and you want to connect them together so that you can easily share an internet connection between the two machines or transfer photos, music and other files from one computer to another.
 How do you do this?

-Connect Two Computers Directly
+Connect Two Computers with an Ethernet Cable

 There are two options – you can either buy a router or, if you are looking for something more simple and don’t want to spend money on new networking hardware, you can connect the two computers using a commonly-available cable.
 The latter method doesn’t involve any complicated network settings and you will still be able to share files, internet connection, and even printers between computers.